sequentech/documentation/docs/advanced-elections/parent-children-elections.md

 ```

 :::note
-In a powerful system such as the Agora Voting project, sometimes there are
+In a powerful system such as the Sequent Tech project, sometimes there are
 multiple ways to do the same thing.
 That is the case with this last results
 pipes configuration for election with id=1 in this last example.
 It is more
 complicated than needed in this case.
 This is done just for demonstration
-purposes, to demonstrate you what kind of things you can do with the agora
+purposes, to demonstrate you what kind of things you can do with the sequent
 results pipe system and to demonstrate that the questions shown in the
 election results don't need to be the same as the original election question
 list.